mityu/yoMMD/README.md

 #### With MinGW64 on msys2:

+Only MinGW64 on MSYS2 is officially supported now.
+Please prepare it before building yoMMD.

 Note that you have to use `mingw-w64-x86_64-cmake` package, not `cmake` package. yoMMD build will fail with the msys cmake package.

 ```
+$ pacman -S make
 $ pacman -S mingw-w64-x86_64-cmake
 $ pacman -S mingw-w64-x86_64-ninja  # optional
 ```